This article is an update of my first article named “A basic 3D asteroid game

 generator class which holds the asteroid

 list is told to delete that asteroid and to create an explosion.
-An explosion is a sphere object that anytime it draws, it expands its size, giving the idea of
+An explosion is a sphere object that anytime it is drawn, it expands its size, giving the idea of

 a shock wave, and then when a particular size is achieved, the object doesn’t draw anymore.
 Attention, this explosion wave follows some concepts of particle